Exact orbifold fillings of contact manifolds: Exact orbifolds

 In this section we will describe a natural extension of classical results on complex line bundles and their first Chern classes.
 As this is the case that will be relevant for us, we make the assumption that the given orbifold $X$ is \emph{effective}.

-This assumption enters into play in this discussion via \cite[Corollary 1.52]{Ruan07}: the classifying space $BX$ of $X$ is homotopy equivalent to $EO(n) \times_{O(n)} Fr(X)$.
-Here, $Fr(X)$ is the frame bundle of $X$, which is a \emph{smooth manifold}, $EO(n)$ is the total space of the universal bundle $EO(n)\to BO(n)$ over the classifying space $BO(n)$, and $EO(n) \times_{O(n)} Fr(X)= EO(n) \times Fr(X) / O(n)$ where $O(n)$ acts diagonally in the natural way.
-In other words, the orbifold (co)homology $H^{\orb}_*(X;R)$, $H^*_{\orb}(X;R)$ (where $R$ is any commutative ring) and the orbifold homotopy groups $\pi_n^{\orb}(X)$, which are defined as those of the classifying space $BX$, are respectively just the \emph{equivariant} (co)homology and homotopy groups of the smooth manifold $Fr(X)$ w.r.t.\ its natural $O(n)-$action.
+This assumption enters into play in this discussion via \cite[Corollary 1.52]{Ruan07}: for effective $X$, the classifying space $BX$ of $X$ is homotopy equivalent to $EO(n) \times_{O(n)} Fr(X)$.
+Here, $Fr(X)$ is the frame bundle of $X$, which is a \emph{smooth manifold} when $X$ is effective, $EO(n)$ is the total space of the universal bundle $EO(n)\to BO(n)$ over the classifying space $BO(n)$, and $EO(n) \times_{O(n)} Fr(X)= EO(n) \times Fr(X) / O(n)$ where $O(n)$ acts diagonally in the natural way.
+In other words, the orbifold (co)homology $H^{\orb}_*(X;R)$, $H^*_{\orb}(X;R)$ (where $R$ is any commutative ring) and the orbifold homotopy groups $\pi_n^{\orb}(X)$, all just defined as (co)homology and homotopy groups of the classifying space $BX$, are respectively just the \emph{equivariant} (co)homology and homotopy groups of the smooth manifold $Fr(X)$ w.r.t.\ its natural $O(n)-$action.

 For notational simplicity, let $M=Fr(X)$ and $G=O(n)$ for the rest of the section.
 Because of what just said, one can then just look at the $G-$equivariant theories on $M$.
 More precisely, by definition of vector bundles over groupoids \cite[Definition 2.25]{Ruan07}, any complex line orbibundle $\pi\colon E\to X$ comes from a (smooth) complex line bundle $\tau\colon L\to M$ which has a natural $G-$action for which $E=L/G$.
 We then get the following commutative diagram: